typedb/typedb-docs/03-client-api/04-new-client.md

 that gRPC and the underlying [protobuf](https://github.com/google/protobuf) messages support our language of choice.
 Many languages also have non-official support for these protocols.
 Finally, we need to double check for compatible language versions.

-## Depending on Grakn gRPC and Protobuf Definitions
+## Depend on Grakn gRPC and Protobuf Definitions
 For development purposes, it may be sufficient to manually compile and copy-paste Grakn's [protobuf definitions](https://github.com/graknlabs/grakn/tree/master/protocol).